VLMs Need Words: Vision Language Models Ignore Visual Detail In Favor of Semantic Anchors: The Performance Gap Between Textual Response and Representation Space is Larger for Unknown Entities

 \paragraph{Results}

 Table \ref{tab:shape_face_corr} shows that in this controlled synthetic setting, the gap between known and unknown entities observed in Section~\ref{sec:the_gap} is amplified.
-The gap between Representation Probing and the best textual baseline (R$-$max(D,C) $\Delta$) is consistently larger for unknown entities across all models on both tasks.
-On 2D shapes, the gap is particularly stark: Qwen3VL-2B achieves just 29.0\% Direct accuracy on unknown shapes versus 74.2\% via Representation Probing, a 45.2 percentage point gap, while known shapes are nearly saturated (100\% Rep.\ Probe, 97.3\% CoT).
+The gap between Rep.\ Probing and the best textual baseline (R$-$max(D,C) $\Delta$) is consistently larger for unknown entities across all models on both tasks.
+On 2D shapes, the gap is particularly stark: Qwen3VL-2B achieves just 29.0\% Direct accuracy on unknown shapes versus 74.2\% via Rep.\ Probing, a 45.2 percentage point gap, while known shapes are saturated (100\% Rep.\ Probe, 97.3\% CoT).

 Unlike the semantic correspondence results, CoT can be harmful on these tasks: several models show negative C$-$D deltas on unknown entities (e.g., Qwen3VL-8B drops 19.4 points with CoT on unknown shapes), suggesting that without a semantic anchor, verbal reasoning devolves into hallucinated descriptions that actively mislead (see Appendix~\ref{app:cot_examples}).
 As before, Representation Probing performance remains stable across model sizes within each family, while larger models narrow the textual output gap.